 Are public service broadcasters failing to represent society?

-The Communications Committee continues taking evidence for its inquiry into public service broadcasting in the age of video on demand.
+On Tuesday 21 May the House of Lords Communications Committee will continue taking evidence for its inquiry into public service broadcasting in the age of video on demand.

 - Jonathan Kaye, independent disability access and inclusion consultant.